East Bay Electric Lines: Lines

-Revival of Lines for Key System
+Revival of lines for Key System

 The rival Key System assumed rights to some of the trackage and overhead wires of abandoned IER/SP routes.
 This had first occurred due to the 1933 consolidation.
-In March 1933, the abandoned California St line in Berkeley from about Ada and California Sts, up Monterey Avenue to Colusa Ave, was used for the Key's Sacramento St Line (H line) until abandonment in July 1941.
-In April 1941, a portion of the abandoned 7th St, Dutton Ave Line in East Oakland, from East 14th St to Havenscourt Boulevard, was used to extend the Key's 12th St Line (A Line) until October 1950, when this line was cut back to 12th and Oak Sts.
-In August 1941, a portion of the Shattuck Ave line in Berkeley, from about Dwight Way to the south end of the Northbrae Tunnel was used to extend the Key's Shattuck Ave Line (F Line).
-In December 1942, the F Line was extended through the tunnel to the intersection of Solano Ave and The Alameda.
+In March 1933, the abandoned California Street line in Berkeley from about Ada and California Streets, up Monterey Avenue to Colusa Avenue, was used for the Key's Sacramento Street Line (H line) until abandonment in July 1941.
+In April 1941, a portion of the abandoned 7th Street, Dutton Avenue Line in East Oakland, from East 14th Street to Havenscourt Boulevard, was used to extend the Key's 12th Street Line (A Line) until October 1950, when this line was cut back to 12th and Oak Streets.
+In August 1941, a portion of the Shattuck Avenue line in Berkeley, from about Dwight Way to the south end of the Northbrae Tunnel was used to extend the Key's Shattuck Ave Line (F Line).
+In December 1942, the F Line was extended through the tunnel to the intersection of Solano Avenue and The Alameda.
 The F Line was abandoned in April 1958.

-Key System streetcars also used the IER Shattuck Avenue tracks from Parker St to University Ave until abandonment in November 1948.
-During World War II the Key System used a portion of the 7th St, Dutton Ave Line tracks in Oakland on 7th St, from Broadway to Pine St, for streetcar service to a shipyard and most of the 9th St track of the 9th St Line for the Richmond Shipyard Railway.
+Key System streetcars also used the IER Shattuck Avenue tracks from Parker Street to University Avenue until abandonment in November 1948.
+During World War II the Key System used a portion of the 7th Street, Dutton Avenue Line tracks in Oakland on 7th Street, from Broadway to Pine Street, for streetcar service to a shipyard and most of the 9th Street track of the 9th Street Line for the Richmond Shipyard Railway.
+Tracks on 7th Street west of Broadway were additionally reactivated under Key System cars to serve the ship yards in Oakland.

-Freight Service
+Freight service

-SP freight service continued over parts of the 9th St, Shattuck Ave, 7th St and Lincoln Ave Lines.
+SP freight service continued over parts of the 9th Street, Shattuck Avenue, 7th Street and Lincoln Avenue Lines.
 An excursion train pulled by a steam locomotive was operated over this track in April 1954, by the Bay Area Electric Railroad Association.
-By 1960, all except the part from the 9th St Line had been abandoned.
+By 1960, all except the part from the 9th Street Line had been abandoned.